Perou: Professional career

 After graduating in 1994 Perou worked at Click Studios in London as a studio manager.

 It was during his time at Click Studios that Perou learned photography professionally.
 He started shooting for editorial clients like Time Out, Skin Two and Dazed & Confused magazines.
 He also started shooting bands, following work that he did with his friends who were in the band Elcka.

 In 1995, Perou moved to the first floor of a converted fire station in Old Street, London.
 Shortly after, Dazed & Confused relocated to the ground floor of the same building and Perou started working on the picture desk with the photographic director, Phil Poynter.
 Perou continued to shoot for magazines and record companies and left Dazed & Confused around 1997.
 One of his musician shoots was with British singer/songwriter Gary Numan for his 1997 album Exile alongside Joseph Cultice.

 Perou was initially known as a 'fetish photographer' through his early work for Skin Two magazine and after being featured in the book Fetish: Masters of Erotic Fantasy Photography.

 In 2000, Perou opened the photographic studio, the Perou Factory in Hackney Wick (an industrial estate in the east of London).
-In 2006 the London Development Agency compulsory purchased the Perou Factory as part of redevelopments for the 2012 Olympics.
+In 2006 the London Development Agency compulsorily purchased the Perou Factory as part of redevelopments for the 2012 Olympics.
 Perou and his family relocated to the East Kent coast.

 In 2012, Perou with a team of supportive volunteers, started renovating a dilapidated warehouse in Bow, East London.
 In 2013 it was launched as 'The Bow Bunker', which is a flexible place for photography, film and very special events.

 In May 2014 issue one of EDICT magazine was released.
 Perou is the Editor in Chief of EDICT, the premise of which is: "There's too much of everything.
 Here's some more."
 Each issue features one artist recommending one piece of art or other artist; one musician recommending one other band or piece of music etc. EDICT is a free publication that is distributed mainly in the UK and Tokyo, Japan.

 Issue 2 of EDICT magazine was released in January 2015; issue 3 was released in September 2016.

 On Friday 13th November 2015, Perou's first book Coulrophobia was released, which features self portraits of him made up like a clown.
 It was made in collaboration with nineteen of the world's best makeup artists and Marilyn Manson.
 Coulrophobia (which means the fear of clowns) was designed by Peter & Paul and supported by MAC Cosmetics.

-Perou's book Marilyn Manson by Perou: 21 years in Hell is published by 'Reel Art Press' Manson, speaking of the book and Perou, said: "Just because you have a f**king Instagram page does not make you Perou.
-That's your quote."

-Speaking of Manson and the book, Perou has said, "I often get asked, 'Who was your favourite person to photograph?' or 'Who is the best person you've photographed?'.
-It's always 'Marilyn Manson.'
-Which is just as well, considering how many times I've photographed him."
+In 2020, Perou released '21 Years in Hell: Marilyn Manson by Perou' published by ReelArt Press: a collection of photographs from the 21 years that Perou had been photographing Marilyn Manson and text from a long conversation remembering stories from the times the pictures were taken.